-TUPD maintains a cooperative relationship with the Louisiana State Police, New Orleans Police Department, and surrounding police agencies.
-This includes inter-operative radio capability and a joint police records computer system, training programs, special events coordination, and investigation of serious incidents.
+TUPD maintains a cooperative relationship with the Louisiana State Police (LSP), New Orleans Police Department (NOPD) and surrounding police agencies.
+This includes inter-operative radio capability and a joint police records computer system, training programs, special events coordination and investigation of serious incidents.

-The Tulane University Police Department participates in a Cooperative Endeavor Agreement that authorizes police officers and supervisors of the participating agencies to request mutual aid for incidents based upon a reasonable belief that such aid will enhance public and officer safety and efficiency.
-This agreement is with the City of New Orleans and allows for joint training and cooperation on other matters, such as pre-planned large-scale special events.
+TUPD participates in a Cooperative Endeavor Agreement with the City of New Orleans which authorizes TUPD officers and supervisors to provide law enforcement services beyond traditional campus borders and to request mutual aid for incidents based upon a reasonable belief that such aid will enhance the safety of the public while increasing officer safety and efficiency.
+This agreement also allows for joint training and cooperation on other matters, such as pre-planned large-scale special events.

-Tulane and the New Orleans Police Department (NOPD) work closely together to keep the campus neighborhood safe.
-The officers of TUPD and NOPD communicate regularly on the scene of incidents that occur in and around the campus area.
-Tulane police investigators work closely with the investigative staff at NOPD when incidents arise that require joint investigative efforts, resources, crime-related reports and exchanges of information, as deemed necessary.
-TUPD and local law enforcement agencies may also work collaboratively in the investigation of crimes occurring on campus.
+Tulane University and NOPD work closely together to keep campuses and surrounding neighborhoods safe.
+The officers of TUPD and NOPD communicate regularly on the scenes of incidents that occur in and around the campus area.
+TUPD investigators work closely with NOPD investigators when incidents arise that affect the university community and require joint investigative efforts and resources.
+TUPD and local law enforcement agencies may also work collaboratively in the investigation of crimes occurring on campus which extend beyond the resources of the TUPD.

-Tulane officers patrol regularly in the uptown area bordered by Jefferson, South Claiborne, South Carrollton, and St. Charles Avenues.
-TUPD also works with Louisiana State Police when incidents arise that require collaboration.
+Tulane officers patrol regularly in the uptown area bordered by Jefferson, South Claiborne, South Carrollton, Leake Ave., Broadway St. and St. Charles Avenue.
+On the downtown campus, TUPD Officers patrol the area bordered by Canal, Elks Place, Claiborne and Poydras.
+TUPD also works with LSP when incidents arise that require collaboration.
 TUPD is a member of the Louisiana State Analytical and Fusion Exchange where intelligence and information are shared with other local and state agencies.

 A daily crime log is kept of all incidents reported to TUPD.
 The daily crime log is available for review at the uptown and downtown district police stations, as well as the National Primate Research Center and School of Professional Advancement.
 It is also available on the TUPD website at https://publicsafety.tulane.edu/daily-crime-log.
 Tulane monitors incidents at its off-campus sites and records those offenses.
-Tulane police report and provide the New Orleans Police Department with pertinent records in cases of serious on-campus crime.
+TUPD reports and provides the NOPD with pertinent records in cases of serious on-campus crime.
 The NOPD and LSP accept and process evidence for serious crimes.